Gemini-HUN/Bot_parts_global_localization/README.md

 This mod translate the Dr Pepper Bot Parts DLC to all of the Spore-supported languages.

 # Working with:
+* DI
-* DI, and even the mouths included in the ''GodzillasuperTexturelessMouths'' mod!
+* "And even the mouths included in the ''GodzillasuperTexturelessMouths'' mod!"

+Feedback from FrenchSPORE!

 # Translated: